 - 1. Each homesite must have a trash container area, designed to be screened from view of all neighbors and street or must be stored in the garage - 2.
 Not permitted to be located in the front yard setback zone

 H. Exterior Lighting

-- .
-Exterior lighting is to be indirect and shielded to prevent spill-over onto adjacent homesites - 2.
-All exterior lighting (including landscape and security lighting) will be reviewed and approved by the DRC
+- Exterior lighting is to be indirect and shielded to prevent spill-over onto adjacent homesites 1. - 2. the DRC

 I. Mechanical Equipment